nlepage/go-wasm-http-talk/slides.md

 <!-- .element: data-id="code" style="font-size: 0.42em;" -->

 Notes:
-- Next on the Go side, let's focus on implementing this callback function.
+- First step of the plan is done, now step two on the Go side, let's focus on implementing this callback function.
 - We said that this callback function must return a `Promise` for a Javascript `Response` object.

 ---